PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/roblox/fire_alarms/lseries.md

 **IMPORTANT:** With Release 25.04, these alarms now use CollectionService.
 As such, their scripts have been extensively restructured in a way that means that alarms no longer have individual scripts.
 All alarms are now controlled by the scripts in the "!Scripts_PVC_P03" folder.
 I recommend you place this folder to ServerScriptService, but because the alarms have no module calls – for which scripts are needed – this is by no means essential.

-You should also remove tags from alarms that aren't part of a system to prevent an issue that, more often than not, prevents alarms that are actually part of a system from working correctly.
-The "Detagger" script handles this automatically.
+~~You should also remove tags from alarms that aren't part of a system to prevent an issue that, more often than not, prevents alarms that are actually part of a system from working correctly.
+The "Detagger" script handles this automatically.~~ This was fixed with version 25.04a.

 {{< cards >}}
     {{< card link="https://create.roblox.com/store/asset/7031992297/" title="Roblox Creator Store" icon="robloxstudio" >}}